Samuel-Nathanson/MachineLearning/README.md

 ### assignments/
 You can find a copy of the assignments for this course here.

-## submodules/
+### submodules/
-The submodules directory contains reports, pulled directly from Overleaf.
+The submodules directory contains report LaTeX, pulled directly from Overleaf.

 ## Machine Learning Reports

+### For the grader:
+You can find the reports (5-Minute Video and Paper) in the _Reports_ directory.

 ### Pull Reports from Overleaf
 This project contains a submodule, MachineLearningPapers, which can be updated with the following commands:
 ```